athanclark/usmc-presentations-cmcc-20260702/presentation.md

 ![bg left:30% 80%](./qr.png)

-> CPUs are machines - its fuel are instructions, which are just data, and it produces and manipulates data.
+> Good programmers are good at writing programs.
+Great programmers are good at designing programs.
+The best programmers are mathematicians.

-Slides are available at [github.com/athanclark/usmc-presentation-cpu-arch-20251211](https://github.com/athanclark/usmc-presentation-cpu-arch-20251211)
+Slides are available at [github.com/athanclark/usmc-presentation-programming-20251218](https://github.com/athanclark/usmc-presentation-programming-20251218)

 ---